HR Business Partner Visa Sponsorship Jobs in Louisiana

 Knowledge Skills and Abilities (KSAs)

-- Effective verbal and written communication skills and the ability to present information clearly and professionally to varying levels of individuals throughout the patient care process.
+- Effective verbal and written communication skills and the ability to present information clearly and professionally to varying levels of individuals.

-- Emotional intelligence to manage difficult messages.
+- Emotional intelligence to effectively manage challenging communications.

-Other related duties as required.
 The above statements describe the general nature and level of work only.
 They are not an exhaustive list of all required responsibilities, duties, and skills.
 Other duties may be added, or this description amended at any time.

 Remains knowledgeable on current federal, state and local laws, accreditation standards or regulatory agency requirements that apply to the assigned area of responsibility and ensures compliance with all such laws, regulations and standards.

 This employer maintains and complies with its Compliance & Privacy Program and Standards of Conduct, including the immediate reporting of any known or suspected unethical or questionable behaviors or conduct; patient/employee safety, patient privacy, and/or other compliance-related concerns.
+The employer is an Equal Opportunity Employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, protected veteran status, or disability status.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.